 Whether it's a 48-hour road trip out of town or two weeks in a far away foreign country, travel can work wonders for both our personal and professional lives.
 And aside from giving us the chance to relax, research has shown that, in fact, travel provides us with a great number of benefits to our mental health.
-So, here are six key ways travelling is great for mental health and happiness: it'll give you six more excuses to start planning your next adventure!
+So, here are six key ways traveling is great for mental health and happiness: it'll give you six more excuses to start planning your next adventure!

 Travelling allows us to forget about our chores and stresses and reset our minds.
 According to a 2013 study, almost 90 per cent of Americans surveyed noticed significant drops in stress following just a couple of days of travelling.